redding/rb/README.md

 $ curl -L http://git.io/rb-install | sh
 ```

-(optional) Add initialization to your shell startup script
+Add rb init to your shell startup script.
+This installs tab completions and enables modifying the env vars.

 ```bash
 eval "$(rb init)"
 ```

-If you want automatic handling, add the `--auto` flag
+(optional) If you want automatic handling, add the `--auto` flag.
+In additon to the normal init above, this overrides `cd` so your ruby version is auto updated as you change directories.
+It is **optional**.

 ```bash
 eval "$(rb init --auto)"
 ```

-### Install Rubies

-An installed version should live in `$HOME/.rubies/$VERSION`.
-Install versions any way you prefer; [ruby-build](https://github.com/sstephenson/ruby-build) is recommended.

 ## Usage